Massage

 Introduction to Embodied Touch

-If you’re curious about the benefits of touch but feel unsure or anxious about receiving it, this gentle, collaborative treatment might be a good place to start.
-It’s also suited to those who wish to explore therapeutic touch in a positive, embodied, and consent-led way.
-We’ll begin with a conversation about your motivations for booking and any needs or boundaries you’d like me to be aware of.
-You’ll have space to reflect on where (and how) you might like to receive touch, and we’ll take things step by step.
-You might choose to remain fully clothed, receive touch on areas that don’t involve direct skin contact, or begin with something simple like hand or foot massage.
-Both oil-based and dry massage options are available.
+If you are curious about the benefits of touch but feel unsure or anxious about receiving it, this gentle and collaborative session can be a good place to start.
+It also suits those who want to explore therapeutic touch in a positive and embodied way.
+We will begin with a conversation about your motivations and any boundaries you would like me to know about.
+You will have space to reflect on where and how you might like to receive touch and we will take things step by step.
+You might choose to remain fully clothed, receive touch on areas that do not involve direct skin contact or begin with something simple like hand or foot massage.
+Both oil based and dry massage options are available.
 More information about this type of treatment can be found in this blog post.
-Book Now.

 Don’t know which treatment to choose?